This was posted on Sunday, November 27, 2016 by Rodney Ho on his AJC Radio & TV Talk blog

 What are Tara’s options?

-Natanya says the only way Tara can survive now is to stay with them.
+Natania says the only way Tara can survive now is to stay with them.
 She says Tara appears to be a fighter and a good person to boot.
 But having Tara leave would be risky.
 Tara at first lies about her background, saying she and Heath were on a fishing boat.
 When Beatrice asks if it was a “larder,” Tara says yes.
-A “larder” is not a boat but a place to store meat so Natanya knows she is not being truthful. (“Isn’t there a boat called a larder?”
+A “larder” is not a boat but a place to store meat so Natania knows she is not being truthful. (“Isn’t there a boat called a larder?”
 Tara later asks comically.
-“There isn’t,” Natanya says.)
+“There isn’t,” Natania says.)

 Tara eventually explains that they have a group that just took down another group at a satellite station and that she has a girlfriend to go back to.
 (Sniff.)
 They could work together, she says.
 “If you see everyone as enemies,” Tara reasons, “sooner or later you’ll need a friend.”

 Natania shockingly says she will allow Tara to go with a couple of “guides” to see if something could be worked out.

 Natania clearly likes Tara.
 Who doesn’t?
 She has Tara accompanied (without restraints) by two of her best women.
 She probably figures nothing bad will happen, right?

 After a mildly awkward farewell and a middle finger to Rachel, Tara walks toward the bridge to find Heath with the two guides.
 She then decides to make a run for it.
 Yet again, the guides shoot at her and miss.
 Eventually, Beatrice catches up to her, gun drawn, and tells her that she knows about the Saviors and that they are far more dangerous than Tara thinks.